temporalio/documentation/docs/concepts/what-is-a-temporal-sdk.md

 #### `activity_schedule_to_start_latency`

 The Schedule-To-Start time of an Activity Task in milliseconds.
+A [Schedule-To-Start Timeout](/docs/concepts/what-is-a-schedule-to-start-timeout) can be set when an Activity Execution is spawned.

 - Type: Histogram
 - Available in: Core, Go, Java